-Gatehouse Chambers (formerly Hardwicke) is a successful, innovative and award-winning commercial barristers chambers with a reputation for high quality legal expertise, excellent administration and an approachable, business-focused style.
+Gatehouse Chambers is a successful, innovative and award-winning commercial barristers chambers with a reputation for high quality legal expertise, excellent administration and an approachable, business-focused style.
 This is consistently recognised in Chambers & Partners and Legal 500.
-It is recognised as a leading chambers for training, winning the Legal Cheek Best Chambers for Training Award 2019.
+It is recognised as a leading chambers for training and won the Legal Cheek Best Chambers for Facilities Award 2022.
 It is also a market leader in promoting equality, diversity and inclusion (EDI) and CSR/pro bono and again has won awards for its work in these areas.

 • Commercial Dispute Resolution

 • Private Client

 We offer up to two 12-month pupillages each year both with a view to membership.
 Our policy is therefore to only offer pupillage to candidates whom we consider have the potential to become members of Chambers.
 We look for pupils with exceptional intellectual ability, excellent communication skills and a genuine interest in our areas of work.
 You will need to be confident and able to work both on your own and with others, and to demonstrate not only outstanding legal and analytical ability, but sound commercial good sense as well.